 A lot of employers have decided that, for them, drug testing comes with too many disadvantages.
 They've weighed the potential upsides and downsides and determined that it isn't worth it—for a variety of reasons.

 For example, the number of people who test positive during employment drug screening tends to be relatively low.
-In 2013, only 3.7 percent of such tests came back positive in the U.S.* Yet, it can be very expensive for organizations to administer screening programs since they generally must hire outside testing companies and have enough of their own human resources staff to help manage them.
+In 2017, only 4.2 percent of urine tests came back positive in the U.S.2 Yet, it can be very expensive for organizations to administer screening programs since they generally must hire outside testing companies and have enough of their own human resources staff to help manage them.
 And even the most well-managed testing programs sometimes produce false results.

 Plus, failing a drug test for a job doesn't necessarily mean that a person has ever been intoxicated while working.
 In fact, a lot of companies have stopped testing for that very reason.
 They simply haven't seen any significant rises in productivity or decreases in worksite accidents.
 After all, most employment drug testing is not designed to measure intoxication while an employee is actually on the job.
 So it often provides no real proof that a person is ever impaired at work.
 It can show that a person may have consumed a substance, but not necessarily when that substance was consumed.